kaushikthedeveloper/Goodreads-Giveaway-BOT/README.md

     #Enable Cookies that are received and keeps track of cookies sent by servers,
     #and sends them back on subsequent requests
     #COOKIES_ENABLED = True
     ```

-###### *Disclaimer* : The bot only Enters the user onto Giveaway, and does not guarantee that the user will win the Giveaway.
-Any reaction to the use of the bot is upon the user and the user alone.
-Use at your own discretion.
+###### **Disclaimer** : *The bot only Enters the user onto Giveaway, and does not guarantee that the user will win the Giveaway.
+Any reaction upon the use of the bot is upon the user and the user alone.
+Use at your own discretion.*